smukunda/docker-images/OracleSOA/README.md

 The certification of SOA on Docker does not require the use of any file presented in this repository.
 Customers and users are welcome to use them as starters, and customize/tweak, or create from scratch new scripts and Dockerfiles.

+## Pre-Requisite
+You need to have a running database on any machine.
+The database connection details are required for creating SOA specific RCU schemas while configuring SOA domain.

 ## How to build and run
 This project offers sample Dockerfiles for SOA 12cR2 (12.2.1).
 To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.